Background on the Writer-In-Residence Program

 With the success that the Eastern Oregon Writers-in-Residence program has had over the past 14 years, Fishtrap has formed a new partnership with ArtsEast, an organization with the mission, to serve, facilitate, and support the arts, artists, and arts education in Eastern Oregon.
 ArtsEast works with professional teaching artists in the Artist-in-Residence program to promote arts education in a variety of learning environments.
 Residencies are offered in a wide variety of art disciplines: visual (watercolor, cartooning, murals, puppet making), dance, literary, theater, and music.
 Teaching artists are selected for their artistic qualifications and their proven abilities as educators.

-Writers residencies sponsored through ArtsEast and Fishtrap are scheduled by the week.
+Writers residencies sponsored through ArtsEast are scheduled by the week.
 Writers provide approximately 20 on-site classroom hours per week, with four 45-60 minutes sessions per day.
 The average residency request is for 2 weeks, but it can vary depending on the specific site’s needs.
 Writers may work with pre-school through adult populations, including special education, at-risk and gifted populations, but the majority of residencies occur in elementary and middle schools.
 Additional services may include performances, workshops, teacher trainings and individually designed special projects.

 To learn more about the new format for the Writer-in-Residence program outside of Wallowa County, please visit ArtsEast.

 If you’re interested in our Summer Fishtrap scholarships for students from Eastern Oregon, visit our Scholarships Page.

 If you are interested in a writing retreat, please take a look at our Imnaha Writers’ Retreat.